 A petition to save a Mount Vernon equestrian facility from closing garnered nearly 1,000 signatures in one day.

 Save Woodlawn Stables was organized by Mount Vernon residents Shelley Castle, Autumn Clayton and Laura Wainwright.
-The grassroots organization is dedicated to preserving Woodlawn Stables, whose future might be in jeopardy because of plans to widen Richmond Highway.
+The grassroots organization is dedicated to preserving Woodlawn Stables, because of plans to widen Richmond Highway.

 “We all have this place in our heart,” said Castle, a former riding student at Woodlawn Stables.
 “I can probably speak for anyone who lives in [the] area.”

 Castle, Clayton and Wainwright started riding horses at a young age and continued to pursue their passion in adulthood.
 When they learned about the plans to widen Richmond Highway and its impact on the stables, they decided to take action.